sourcegraph/handbook/content/engineering/campaigns/supporting-campaigns.md

 These are some ideas for onboarding quests, to be run in our dogfood or testing environments.
 (For inspiration, be sure to check out our [current demo campaigns](https://k8s.sgdev.org/campaigns) as well.)

+For each of these quests, be sure to also get familiar with the updating process: after creating an initial campaign with `src campaign apply`, make a change to the spec and then preview and apply the change.

 - Create a campaign over 5+ repos for each of the following:
   - Run [Comby](https://comby.dev/) to replace `fmt.Sprintf("%d", :[v])` with `strconv.Itoa(:[v])` in Go files (`*.go`)
   - Run `go fmt ./...` in the repository